laurakeeley/garden-gatherers-backend/README.md

 ## Basic Overview

 This is the backend code for a web app I created called Garden Gatherers.
 You can see the deployed web app [here](https://gardengatherers.netlify.app/).
-This backend code is deployed and can be found [here](https://gardengatherers.heroku.com/categories)
+This backend code is deployed and can be found [here](https://gardengatherers.heroku.com/categories).

 Garden Gatherers is a web app to bring local gardeners together instead of using paper and word-of-mouth.
 Users of this web app can create blog-style posts under different categories while also leaving comments and questions on posts to learn and interact.
 There is also a page to find meetups of local gardeners to get together and learn from one another.

-##### Prerequisites
+#### Prerequisites

 The setups steps expect following tools installed on the system.

 - Ruby [3.0.1]
 - Rails [6.1.4]

-##### 1. Check out the repository
+##### 1. Clone the repository

 ```bash
 git clone git@github.com:laurakeeley/garden-gatherers-backend.git